 AWS has the longest-running compliance program in the cloud and is committed to helping customers navigate their requirements.
 Amazon FSx has been assessed to meet global and industry security standards.
 It complies with PCI DSS, ISO 9001, 27001, 27017, and 27018), in addition to being HIPAA eligible.
 That makes it easier for you to verify our security and meet your own obligations.
 For more information and resources, visit our compliance pages.
 You can also go to the Services in Scope by Compliance Program page to see a full list of services and certifications.

 You can access your file system from your compute instances using the open-source Lustre client.
 Once mounted, you can work with the files and directories in your file system just like you would with a local file system.
-FSx for Lustre is compatible with the most popular Linux-based AMIs, including Red Hat Enterprise Linux (RHEL), CentOS, Ubuntu, and SUSE Linux.
+FSx for Lustre is compatible with the most popular Linux-based AMIs, including Amazon Linux, Red Hat Enterprise Linux (RHEL), CentOS, Ubuntu, and SUSE Linux.
 With FSx for Lustre, you can mix and match the instance types and Linux AMIs that are connected to a single file system.
-FSx for Lustre also enables you to burst your compute-intensive workloads from on-premises to AWS, by allowing you to access your FSx file system over Amazon Direct Connect or VPN.
+FSx for Lustre also enables you to burst your high-performance workloads from on-premises to AWS, by allowing you to access your FSx file system over Amazon Direct Connect or VPN.
 With AWS Direct Connect or VPN, you can use parallel copy tools to move on-premises data to your Amazon FSx file system.

 You access your Amazon FSx file system from endpoints in your Amazon VPC, which enables you to isolate your file system in your own virtual network.
 You can configure security group rules and control network access to your Amazon FSx file systems.